ntoxeg/narca/README.md

 There are multiple experiments under the `experiments` directory.
 Each one can be launched with `python <path to the script>`.
 You can observe the rendered environment and run TensorBoard to see performance metrics.
 TensorBoard run data gets saved to `runs`.
 There is also Neptune.ai integration that you can use, you need to set `NEPTUNE_PROJECT` and `NEPTUNE_API_TOKEN`.

+Each Griddly environment has its own subdirectory, each has at least the `main` experiment - this is supposed to hold the currently established simplest best performing agent.